 You can visit the perfumeries.
 I went to Fragonard (situated on Blvd Fragonard; yes it’s so important it has it’s own Boulevard), but there are others.

 It’s a cute little town offering views back down to the coast.
 There are lots of little stores selling art and jewellery, along with the array of soaps and lavender bags.
-There is no shortage of shopping opportunities.
+There is no shortage of shopping opportunities if that’s your thing.

 There are a few restaurants offering reasonably priced fixed menu lunches (and also some unreasonably priced food too, if that’s more your thing).
 I managed to track down the frozen yogurt shop, so I was happy.